saksham2105/webrock/README.md

 ## How to Use
 * Download [Apache Tomcat](https://tomcat.apache.org/download-90.cgi) server for java
 * Clone this repo Copy and paste this folder inside tomcat's folder
-* edit web.xml according to your project need(How to edit web.xml is written below)
+* edit web.xml according to your project need(Refer web.xml file for demo examples)
 * create a package structure inside classes folder (For demo examples I have create a package named as bobby/foo, bobby/foo inside classes folder)
-* create a class inside package and compile it accoording to latest jdk
+* create a class inside package and compile it according to latest jdk
-* for compilation write this line in command prompt (javac -classpath {path of tomcat lib}\*;{path of lib folder inside WEB-INF}\*;{path upto classes folder};.
-Classname.java)
 * start tomcat server by running startup batch file inside tomcat's bin folder and send request from either browser or REST Client(I have written a demo example below which will help how to use annotations and how to send request)

-## Specify your service pattern and package name to scan inside web.xml file located in WEB-INF folder
+## Specify your service pattern and SERVICE_PACKAGE_PREFIX to scan Classes on server startup inside web.xml file
 Refer web.xml File inside WEB-INF folder

 ## Useful Annotations which will help programmers